CathereneTomy/ChemEnsemble/Readme.md

-# Feature--Model Combination and Ensemble Strategy
+# Feature–Model Combination and Ensemble Strategy

-This project evaluates four complementary molecular representations:
+This project evaluates complementary molecular representations across multiple regression models for molecular activity prediction.

+### Molecular Representations

+The following five molecular representations are evaluated:

--   **RDKit descriptors**
+* **RDKit descriptors**
--   **ECFP4 fingerprints**
+* **ECFP4 fingerprints**
--   **ChemBERTa embeddings**
+* **ChemBERTa embeddings**
--   **MoLFormer embeddings**
+* **MoLFormer embeddings**
+* **ErG fingerprints**

-across nine regression models to predict molecular activity.
+These representations are evaluated across fourteen regression models to identify effective feature–model combinations for each dataset.

+## Why Not Simply Combine All Features?

-Simply concatenating all feature types is not used as the primary approach.
-Continuous-valued features (descriptors and learned embeddings) often dominate sparse binary fingerprint bits in many machine learning models, causing fingerprint information to be under-utilized rather than contributing equally.
-Likewise, different regression algorithms (linear, tree-based, distance-based, etc.) capture different relationships from the same representation, meaning that no single feature--model combination performs best for every molecule.
+Concatenating all feature types is not used as the primary approach.
+Continuous-valued features, such as molecular descriptors and learned embeddings, can dominate sparse binary fingerprint features in many machine learning models.
+As a result, fingerprint information may be under-utilized rather than contributing equally to the prediction.

-This becomes especially apparent for **activity cliffs**, where small structural changes produce large changes in biological activity.
-Models frequently disagree on these difficult compounds, with one correctly predicting molecules that another misses.
+Furthermore, different regression algorithms—including linear, tree-based, and distance-based models—capture different relationships from the same molecular representation.
+Consequently, no single feature–model combination consistently provides the best predictions across all molecules or datasets.

+Hence, evaluating feature–model combinations individually and subsequently exploring whether complementary models can be combined into ensembles might prove an attractive strategy especially with respect to small datasets that could be prone to overfitting.

+---

-## Why Ensemble?
+## Ensemble Strategy

-Although model diversity suggests that combining predictions could improve performance, ensembling is **not automatically beneficial**.
-A simple average assumes every model contributes equally, but averaging can also reduce the impact of a model that is genuinely correct on difficult molecules by pulling its predictions toward the consensus.
-Consequently, blindly combining all models can dilute strong predictions instead of improving them.

-The important part is to identify modes that make different mistakes.
+Model diversity alone does not guarantee that ensembling will improve performance.
+A simple average assumes that all models contribute equally.
+However, averaging can also weaken a strong prediction on a difficult molecule by pulling it toward the consensus of weaker models.
+Therefore, blindly combining multiple models can dilute accurate predictions rather than improve them.
+The key is to identify models that make different errors.

-Two highly accurate models that consistently fail on the same molecules contribute little when combined.
-In contrast, two models whose errors occur on different compounds can complement each other, allowing one model to compensate for the other's weaknesses.
+Two highly accurate models that consistently succeed and fail on the same molecules provide limited additional information when combined.
+In contrast, models whose errors occur on different molecules can complement one another, allowing one model to compensate for the weaknesses of another.

 ## Complementarity-Based Ensemble Selection

-Instead of ensembling every possible combination, candidate pairs are selected based on **prediction complementarity**.
-Complementarity is evaluated using three diversity measures:
+Rather than evaluating every possible model combination, candidate model pairs are selected based on prediction complementarity.

+Three diversity measures are used:

--   **Q-statistic** -- Measures correlation between correct and incorrect predictions of two models (*−1 = highly complementary, +1 = highly redundant*).
+* **Q-statistic** — Measures the correlation between the correct and incorrect predictions of two models.
+Values closer to −1 indicate greater complementarity, while values closer to +1 indicate greater redundancy.
--   **Disagreement** -- Fraction of molecules where only one model predicts correctly.
+* **Disagreement** — Fraction of molecules for which exactly one of the two models makes an acceptable prediction.
+Higher values indicate greater diversity.
--   **Double-fault** -- Fraction of molecules where both models fail simultaneously (*lower is better*).
+* **Double-fault** — Fraction of molecules for which both models simultaneously make unacceptable predictions.
+Lower values indicate better complementarity.

-These metrics are computed from fold-based training predictions and analyzed separately for **activity cliff** and **non-cliff** molecules to identify model pairs that are both **accurate** and **diverse**.
+These metrics are calculated using cross-validation (CV) training predictions to identify model pairs that are both accurate and complementary.

+### Dynamic Error Threshold

+The complementarity metrics require each prediction to be classified as either a correct or incorrect prediction based on its error relative to the experimental value.
+A fixed error threshold, such as 0.5, is not appropriate across datasets because prediction difficulty and activity distributions can vary substantially.

+For example:

+* In a highly homogeneous dataset where most models make small errors, a fixed threshold may classify nearly all predictions as correct, providing little meaningful information about model complementarity.
+* In a difficult dataset where most models have large errors, the same threshold may classify nearly all predictions as incorrect, again making the diversity metrics uninformative.

+To address this, a dynamic error threshold derived from the performance of the top three models on the cross-validation predictions is being computed.
+This provides a dataset-dependent definition of acceptable prediction error and allows the complementarity metrics to remain informative across datasets with different levels of prediction difficulty.

+---

+## Model and Ensemble Ranking

-Single models and selected ensembles are then ranked according to their **test RMSE**, and the highest-performing models can be exported as serialized files for downstream prediction.
-This approach ensures that ensembles are formed because they genuinely compensate for each other's errors, rather than simply averaging together a collection of different models.
+Individual models and selected ensembles are evaluated on a held-out scaffold split test set that is not used during model or ensemble selection.
+Models are ranked according to test RMSE, and the highest-performing models and ensembles are exported for downstream prediction.

+---

 ## Installation